EriksKlotins/DV1537_OOP_CPP/README.md

 	- position() returns center coordinates of the object
 	- isConvex() returns true if shape is convex
 	- distance(Shape s) returns distance to the center of another shape
-- Extend the Object classe into Point, Line, Triangle, and Polygon.
+- Extend the Shape class into Point, Line, Triangle, and Polygon.
 Overload the inherited methods.
 Constructors of these classes take vertices coordinates as an input.

 - The program should load a shape from a file and output its surface area.
 The input file contains a series of real numbers indicating coordinates of vertices.
 Example:
 ```